cockroachdb/docs/basic-sql-statements.md

 ## What's Next?

-Since CockroachDB supports the PostgreSQL wire protocol, it’s simple to query CockroachDB from your application; just find your [client driver](install-client-drivers.html) and start building.
+Since CockroachDB supports the PostgreSQL wire protocol, it’s easy to query CockroachDB from your application; just find your [client driver](install-client-drivers.html) and start building.